DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/RECIPROCAL/Company-Reciprocal.md

 2. Click on Edit button and expand the **General** fast tab and set **Display reciprocal exchange rate** to _Yes_.

 ## Display
-The following forms will display the reciprocal exchange rate:
+The following forms will display the reciprocal exchange rate:<br>

 - <ins>General journal lines<ins>
 1. Navigate to **General ledger > Journal entries > General journals**
 2. Select the required Journal from the list.
 3. View the exchange rate fields per line under the *General* tab